GTEC-UDC/linuxcnc_testbed/docs/source/doc/02_igus_dryve_d1/07_oscilloscope_page.md

   - **Amplification (P)**: 1000

 :::{note}
-When configuring the motor control parameters, it is important to consider the following points:
+When configuring the motor control parameters in the "Oscilloscope" page, it is important to consider the following points:

 - Parameters become effective upon pressing "enter" or unfocusing the corresponding parameter input field.
-- Parameters require very fine adjustment; an abrupt change in a parameter can cause the corresponding PI controller to become unstable and result in sudden motor movement.
+- Parameters require very fine adjustment; an abrupt change in a parameter can cause the corresponding {{PI}} controller to become unstable and result in sudden motor movement.
 In such a case, if the movement limit parameters have been adequately configured (see {numref}`sec:axis_motion_limits`), the controller should stop the motor and report a tracking error.
-- Setting some parameters to excessively high values could lead to unwanted vibrations and noise in the motors due to oscillations in the PI controller signal.
+- Setting some parameters to excessively high values could lead to unwanted vibrations and noise in the motors due to oscillations in the {{PI}} controller signal.
 Conversely, setting some parameters to excessively low values could cause the motors to respond slowly to commands issued by the controller.
 :::